-At our 2015 annual meeting of stockholders, the vast majority of our stockholders voted to approve our executive compensation program, with nearly 97% approval among votes cast.
-Based on these voting results and the Committee's periodic reviews of our executive compensation program, we did not make any significant changes to our executive compensation program for 2015.
+At our 2016 annual meeting of stockholders, the vast majority of our stockholders voted to approve our executive compensation program, with approximately 95% approval among votes cast.
+Based on these voting results and the Committee's periodic reviews of our executive compensation program, we did not make any significant changes to our executive compensation program for 2016.
+However, as discussed above and below, we did increase the weighting of performance-based awards within the long-term incentive component of our executive compensation program, by making an additional grant of performance units to our executive officers in December 2016.
 Our program continues to reflect an alignment with current governance trends, while maintaining a competitive compensation program with stockholder-friendly features such as:

-- A structured annual bonus plan that is tied to annual operational, financial and strategic goals, including individual bonus targets and weightings for each goal used to determine the bonuses, while preserving the Committee's ability to qualitatively assess the performance of our Named Officers. - Significant alignment with our stockholders in the form of annual stock grants with long-service vesting requirements of five-year "cliff" vesting for performance units and restricted stock/restricted stock units ("RSUs") and four-year ratable vesting for stock-settled stock appreciation rights ("SARs"). - A performance-based long-term incentive plan (consisting of grants of performance units) for our Named Officers based on our total stockholder return relative to the total stockholder return of our peer companies specified in the governing grant agreements, adding a strong performance linkage to our long-term incentive awards. - Meaningful stock ownership requirements for the Named Officers. - Minimal perks and limited supplemental pension benefits. - No employment agreements. - Change-in-control protection that does not include a "single-trigger" severance benefit or excise tax "gross-up." - The Committee's engagement of an independent compensation consultant.
+- A structured annual bonus plan that is tied to annual operational, financial and strategic goals, including individual bonus targets and weightings for each goal used to determine the bonuses, while preserving the Committee's ability to qualitatively assess the performance of our Named Officers. - Significant alignment with our stockholders in the form of annual stock grants with long-service vesting requirements of five-year "cliff" vesting for performance units and restricted stock/restricted stock units ("RSUs") and four-year ratable vesting for stock-settled stock appreciation rights ("SARs"). - A significant performance-based component (consisting of grants of performance units as part of our long-term incentive awards) for our Named Officers based on our total stockholder return relative to the total stockholder return of our peer companies specified in the governing grant agreements, resulting in a strong performance linkage. - Meaningful stock ownership requirements for the Named Officers. - Minimal perks and limited supplemental pension benefits. - No employment agreements. - Change-in-control protection that does not include a "single-trigger" severance benefit or excise tax "gross-up." - The Committee's engagement of an independent compensation consultant.